Two children stand on the street on a drawn globe, and the older boy holds the waist of the girl as they look upward.

 Church and State

-The Evangelical Lutheran Church of Finland's position with regard to the state has evolved.
+The Evangelical Lutheran Church of Finland's relationship with the state has a long history.

 As a folk church, the ELCF is an integral part of national history and culture: the majority of Finns belong to it; the church's baptismal and funerary rites form part of Finnish tradition.
 The scope of its mission encompasses the entire nation.
 The folk church concept is neither nationalistic nor exclusive: rather, the folk church strives for a generous acceptance of all who live in Finland, whatever their ethnicity or faith may be.